Testing

 CI

-- run: pnpm exec dawn typegen
+- run: pnpm exec dawn verify

 - run: pnpm exec dawn test